MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 The [Operational Excellence design principles](../operational-excellence/principles.md) provide a high-level design strategy for achieving those goals for the operational requirements of the workload.

 Monitoring and diagnostics are crucial.
-Not only can you measure performance statistics, but also use metrics troubleshoot and remediate problems quickly.
+You can use metrics to measure performance statistics and also to troubleshoot and remediate problems quickly.
 For more information about how to troubleshoot problems, see [Operational Excellence design principles](../devops/principles.md) and [Collect diagnostic logs for Azure Stack HCI](/azure-stack/hci/manage/collect-logs).

 #### Design checklist